kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Then it's up to you what you want to do with it.
 For example, you can access the `email.msg` property to display the error message below the email input field.

-##### Errors from business logic
+##### Handle errors from business logic

-Let's say we have a situation where a user entered an email that doesn't exist in the database.
-In that case, we need to tell the user to try again.
+Let's say we have a situation where a user entered an email that didn't exist in the database.
+In that case, we need to tell the user to try again:

 ```javascript
 router.post(